-&lt;sup>6 Section 4.3.5 and OP 6(f), link here:
+8 Section 4.3.5 and OP 6(f), link here: http://docs.cpuc.ca.gov/PUBLISHED/FINAL_DECISION/119856.htm

-In both the Year Ahead and Month Ahead templates, MW capacity values in the resource tabs will be summed and flow into the Summary tabs, where they will be compared against the applicable yearly and monthly requirements.
-Note that the contracted capacity from resources in the Additional Local Resource tabs of the Year Ahead Local and Flexible RA template will not flow into the Summary tabs and therefore will not be counted against local requirements.
+In both the Year Ahead and Month Ahead templates, MW capacity values in the relevant resource tabs will be summed and flow into the Summary tabs, where they will be compared against the applicable yearly and monthly requirements.
+As noted previously, the System RA template only incorporates the "Under Construction" tab in the Year Ahead filings.
+In addition, the contracted capacity from resources in the Additional Local Resource tabs of the Year Ahead Local and Flexible RA template will not flow into the Summary tabs and therefore will not be counted against local requirements.
 LSEs are to use the appropriate summary tabs (Year Ahead or Month Ahead) to verify their compliance before filing.
 Energy Division staff will then review compliance and notify LSEs of any errors.

-Local resources in the LSEs' monthly system RA showing may differ from the Local resources that had been shown in the annual YA local RA showing, as long as the new resources in the monthly showing are in the same local area as the resources they replace and have at least the same August NQC value.
-Beginning with the 2020 Year Ahead RA filing, this applies to the individual Local Areas that were formally aggregated as "Other PG&E Areas," as does the requirement that Local requirements be met in both the Year Ahead and subsequent Month Ahead filings.
+Local resources in the LSEs' monthly system RA showing may differ from the Local resources that had been shown in the annual YA local RA showing, as long as the new resources in the monthly showing are in the same local area as the resources they replace and have at least the same August NQC value.9 Beginning with the 2020 Year Ahead RA filing, this applies to the individual Local Areas that were formally aggregated as "Other PG&E Areas," as does the requirement that Local requirements be met in both the Year Ahead and subsequent Month Ahead filings.
 LSEs must highlight the local resources in the monthly system RA filings that differ from the annual Year Ahead Local filing.
 If a resource physically located in a local area is shown in the RA filing, it will be counted as local RA capacity.
-The fields "Capacity Effective Start Date" and "Capacity Effective End Date" in the Phys\Res\Imports\RA\Res and Construc tabs refer to the start and end dates of capacity contracts, respectively.
+The fields "Capacity Effective Start Date" and "Capacity Effective End Date" in the Phys Res Imports RA Res and Construc tabs refer to the start and end dates of capacity contracts, respectively.
 (For a resource owned by the LSE, these fields refer to the first and last dates on which the LSE anticipates showing the resource for RA capacity, respectively.
 These may be the commercial online date and anticipated retirement date of the resource.)
-LSEs should enter contract start and end dates in these fields. regardless of whether the contract extends beyond the terms of the given compliance month.
-For example, if a particular resource is under contract from January 15, 2018 to December 31, 2020, then in its January 2010 Month Ahead RA compliance filing, the LSE should enter "1/15/2018" in "Capacity Effective Start Date" and "12/31/2020" in "Capacity Effective End Date."
+LSEs should enter contract start and end dates in these fields, regardless of whether the contract extends beyond the terms of the given compliance month.
+For example, if a particular resource is under contract from January 15, 2019 to December 31, 2022, then in its January 2022 Month Ahead RA compliance filing, the LSE should enter "1/15/2019" in "Capacity Effective Start Date" and "12/31/2022" in "Capacity Effective End Date."